Back to Tutorials

 ## Refunds.
 Annual plans are eligible for a full refund within 30 days

-That overlap: 50 matters more than it looks.
-Without it, a fact that straddles a chunk boundary — "the refund window is" | "30 days" — gets split across two vectors and neither retrieves cleanly.
-The overlap repeats the trailing tokens into the next chunk so the boundary stops being a cliff.
+overlap: 50 is the one that's easy to skim past, so slow down on it.
+Without overlap, a fact that straddles a chunk boundary — "the refund window is" landing at the end of one chunk, "30 days" starting the next — gets split across two vectors, and neither one retrieves cleanly on its own. overlap: 50 repeats the trailing 50 tokens into the start of the next chunk, so the boundary stops being a cliff the meaning can fall off of.

 strategy: "recursive" is the sane default for prose and mixed content.
 Mastra also ships strategies tuned for markdown, HTML, JSON, and code — reach for those when your source is structured and you want chunks to respect that structure (one chunk per function, per section, etc.).